a man pushing a blue ball uphill

 Opiate Abusers

 For opiate abusers, this type of therapy can be tricky because of their need for a medical detox stage.
-Methadone, a potent synthetic narcotic drug, C21H27NO, is less addictive than morphine or heroin and is often used to substitute these drugs in addiction treatment programs.
+Methadone, a potent synthetic narcotic drug, is less addictive than morphine or heroin and is often used to substitute these drugs in addiction treatment programs.

-Methadone programs are usually more successful with patients with opiate dependence.
+Some addiction and medical experts believe that Methadone programs are usually more successful with patients with opiate dependence.
 Still, the best results typically come from inpatient programs that provide counseling and medical care.

 Sober Living Communities